IvoBrink/RACDH/README.md

 ## Key features

 * **AttriWiki**: automatic dataset builder that forces LLMs to retrieve withheld entities from either context or parametric memory.
+Can be found in the "data_generation" folder.
 * **Real-time attribution classifier**: a compact linear probe on decoder hidden states reaches up to 96% Macro-F1 on LLaMA-3.1-8B and Mistral-7B, generalizing to SQuAD and WebQuestions without retraining.
+Can be found in the "classification" folder.
 * **Correlation with hallucinations**: reveals that attribution mismatches increase wrong-answer odds by \~70%.
+Can be found in the "analysis" folder.
 * **Fast + interpretable**: no extra forward/backward passes, operates in real time at token level.

 ## Installation